The 10th of Dhul Hijjah is the Day of Sacrifice.

 She smiled and said:

-The narrations above prove that while the Prophet encouraged Muslims to eat meat on Eid Al-Adha, he himself did not eat it regularly in his daily life throughout the rest of the year.
+While Prophet Muhammad encouraged Muslims to eat meat on Eid Al-Adha, he himself did not eat it regularly in his daily life throughout the rest of the year.
 This should be a lesson for us in preventing the committing of excess in our meat intake.

 The narrations above also throw light on the wisdom behind the Prophet’s command not to store the meat from the sacrifices for more than 3 days, during that particular year in which most of the Muslims were needy and starving.